 Senior management have an on-going obligation to monitor the business to ensure that any new conflicts of interest that may arise are documented and controls are put in place to manage them.
-As such, any material changes to Jefferies' existing business or any new business activities are addressed at the Jefferies Board level (including via the following board committee: the New Business Committee) and the Jefferies Compliance Department is involved at the outset.
+As such, any material changes to Jefferies' existing business or any new business activities are addressed at the Jefferies Board level (including via the following committee: the New Business Committee).
 This means that any potential conflicts that may arise can be addressed and appropriate mitigation procedures put in place.
-In addition, the review of conflicts of interest is included in the Jefferies Compliance Department monitoring programme, and senior management receive written reports on situations in which any services or activities give rise to a detrimental conflict of interest.
-The Board reviews Jefferies' approach to conflicts management annually.
+In addition, the review of conflicts of interest is included in the Jefferies Compliance Department monitoring programme.